-Takeaways from Pete Carroll Wednesday: Chris Carson, Bradley McDougald, D.J.
-Fluker to all sit out Wednesday
+Will the Seahawks have Chris Carson, Bradley McDougald or D.J.
+Fluker vs. the Rams?
+Pete Carroll has updates

 “Yeah,” Carroll said.
 “We’ve been back and forth with those guys, been a little bit about matchups and things this week.”

-SEAHAWKS COULDN’T COMPETE FOR HOMETOWN WITH IRVIN
+SEAHAWKS COULDN’T COMPETE WITH IRVIN’S HOMETOWN

 Carroll also confirmed that Seattle tried to sign former Seahawk Bruce Irvin after he became a free agent Tuesday when he went unclaimed on waivers after being waived by Oakland.